 I began the last section by saying that if foundational values are plural, then choices between them will be complex.
 It is clear that our choices are complex.
 However, it would be invalid to conclude from that that values are plural—the challenge for monists is to explain how they too can make sense of the complexity of our value choices.

-There are various arguments that the monist might give to show that monists too can accommodate rational regret.
-(See Schaber, 1999 for several suggestions.)
-Thomas Hurka has provided one such argument (Hurka 1996): he argues that the phenomenon of rational regret (remainders, or residues) can be made sense of by monists.
-Here is the argument for pluralism in Michael Stocker's words (Stocker, 1990, p.
+One way for monists to make sense of complexity in value choice is to point out that there are different bearers of value, and this makes a big difference to the experience of choice.
+(See Hurka, 1996; Schaber, 1999; Klocksiem 2011).
+Here is the challenge to monism in Michael Stocker’s words (Stocker, 1990, p.
 272): “[if monism is true] there is no ground for rational conflict because the better option lacks nothing that would be made good by the lesser.”
 In other words, there are no relevant differences between the better and worse options except that the better option is better.
-Hurka objects that there can be such differences—for example, in a choice between giving five units of pleasure to A and ten units to B, the best option (more pleasure for B) involves giving no pleasure at all to A. So there is something to rationally regret, namely, that A had no pleasure.
-The argument can be expanded to deal with all sorts of choice situation—in each situation, a monist can say something sensible about an unavoidable loss—a loss that really is a loss.
+Thomas Hurka objects that there can be such differences.
+For example, in a choice between giving five units of pleasure to A and ten units to B, the best option (more pleasure for B) involves giving no pleasure at all to A. So there is something to rationally regret, namely, that A had no pleasure.
+The argument can be expanded to deal with all sorts of choice situation: in each situation, a monist can say something sensible about an unavoidable loss, a loss that really is a loss.
 If, of two options one will contribute more basic value, the monist must obviously choose that one.
-But the lesser of the options may contribute value via pleasure, while the superior option contributes value via knowledge, and so there is a loss in choosing the option with the greater value contribution—a loss in pleasure, and it is rational for us to regret this.
+But the lesser of the options may contribute value via pleasure, while the superior option contributes value via knowledge, and so there is a loss in choosing the option with the greater value contribution—a loss in pleasure— and it is rational for us to regret this.

 There is one difficulty with this answer.
 The loss described by Hurka is not a moral loss, and so the regret is not moral regret.
 In Hurka’s example, the relevant loss is that A does not get any pleasure.
 The agent doing the choosing may be rational to regret this if she cares about A, or even if she just feels sorry for A, but there has been no moral loss, as ‘pleasure for A’ as opposed to pleasure itself is not a moral value.
 According to the view under consideration, pleasure itself is what matters morally, and so although A’s pleasure matters qua pleasure, the moral point of view takes B’s pleasure into account in just the same way, and there is nothing to regret, as there is more pleasure than there would otherwise have been.
 Stocker and Williams would surely insist that the point of their argument was not just that there is a loss, but that there is a moral loss.
 The monist cannot accommodate that point, as the monist can only consider the quantity of the value, not its distribution, and so we are at an impasse.